Compiling and Installing Custom PHP Modules in ServBay

 ${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/phpize

-Step 5: Configure Build Options (with Dependency Paths)
+Step 5: Configure Build Options (including Dependency Paths)

-depends heavily on the Microsoft ODBC driver and unixODBC libraries installed via Homebrew, you need to set environment variables LDFLAGS
+relies heavily on Homebrew’s Microsoft ODBC and unixODBC libraries, set LDFLAGS

 and CPPFLAGS